Consequences of a Hit and Run Accident in Florida (2025) – New Fleeing/Eluding Penalties Explained

 A Driver’s Statutory Duties Involving Property Damage

-A driver has to fulfill the following statutory duties after getting involved in a car accident that resulted in only property damage:
+A driver has to fulfill the following statutory duties after getting involved in a car accident that resulted in only property damage.
+These duties apply to all parties involved in the accident, including owners of unattended property such as a parked car:

 - Stop – The driver has to stop their car as close as they can to the location of the car accident.